 Mechanical Assembly Technician

-Experienced Mechanical Assembly Technicians are required to work for a leading engineering and manufacturing organisation based near Dorking.
+Experienced Mechanical Assembly Technicians required to work for a leading engineering and manufacturing organisation based near Dorking.
 This is a key role to the business where you will be assembling and testing a wide range of mechanical equipment.

 The ideal candidate will have a general knowledge of engineering disciplines, have an awareness of tolerances and be competent with basic engineering measuring equipment.